aialvi/cs-support/README.md

 - ✅ SQL injection protection
 - ✅ XSS prevention
 - ✅ Regular security updates

-= 💰 Are there any hidden costs? =

-**Completely Free!**
-- ✅ No premium versions
-- ✅ No feature limitations
-- ✅ No usage restrictions
-- ✅ Free updates and support

 = 🔌 Can I integrate with other plugins? =